AmChuri/vue-dashboard/README.md

   - [ ] move an individual backlog error to the bottom of the `unresolved` list of displayed errors, by clicking an individual button
   - [ ] undo his last action.
 E.g., if he resolved an unresolved error, an `undo` functionality enables him to move it back into the unresolved list of errors.
 This should work between all lists for _ only the last_ action of a user

 This is the absolute minimum our operators need, in order to resolve errors effectively.
-If you still have time/if you're still willing, you may start on the `stretch goals` - this will enable our operators to resolve errors _effectively_ (frontend stretch goals) and us to check the system for systematic errors (api stretch goals).
+If you still have time/if you're still willing, you may start on the `version two` - this will enable our operators to resolve errors _effectively_ (frontend version two) and us to check the system for systematic errors (api version two).

-_frontend stretch goals_
+_frontend version two_

 - [ ] make the UI/UX better
   - [ ] shadows,